Guna Caves Kodaikanal: History, Entry Fee, Timings & Travel Guide (2026)

-Explore Guna Caves in Kodaikanal
+Guna Caves Kodaikanal

 Are you planning a trip to Kodaikanal?
 If you’re looking for places where you can go walking, see the beautiful valley and caves, and spend some memorable time with your friends and family, then Guna Caves is the right place for you.
 You should definitely visit it when you go to Kodaikanal because it’s so cool!
 Keep reading to learn more about Guna Caves in Kodaikanal and make sure to plan your trip so you can see it all!